kylebutts/did2s/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of did2s is to …
+The goal of did2s is to estimate TWFE models without running into the problem of

 ## Installation